TonyYu2015/m-react/doc/HOOKS/useEffect_useLayoutEffect.md

 }
 ```

-Before the DOM mutation, the desotry function of useLayoutEffect will be handled, not like the useEffect.
+Before the DOM mutation, the desotry function of useLayoutEffect will be handled.

 ### RecursivelyCommitLayoutEffects
 > after DOM mutation